 On average, with a $70,000 income a year you can live pretty comfortably in the states, although this number highly depends on your chosen location.

 There are also variations within states.
-For example, in Florida $50,000 will be a good income to live in Jacksonville, however, to afford a comfortable life in Boca Raton you will be looking at $75,000.
+For example, in Florida, $65,000 will be a good income to live in Jacksonville; however, to afford a comfortable life in Boca Raton, you will be looking at $85,000.

 This is including housing (an average rent or mortgage) and healthcare expenses.
 Obviously, it will be cheaper if your home is bought and paid for.

-In the expensive areas of California, you would be looking at $200,000 and above to live comfortably, while in cheaper areas like some Central Valley cities the cost of living is lower and quite comparable to the US average.
+In the expensive areas of California, you would be looking at $200,000 and above to live comfortably.
+In contrast, in cheaper places like some Central Valley cities, the cost of living is lower and quite comparable to the US average.

 Money matters!
-Your wealth is the backbone of a peaceful and stress-free retirement, so looking after it is a priority when you consider moving abroad.
+Your wealth is the backbone of a peaceful and stress-free retirement, so looking after it is a priority when considering moving abroad.

 Moving to or even snowbirding in the USA may have a great impact on your wealth status if you do not give serious consideration to such issues as currency fluctuations and taxes.